Preparing to Prevent Falls

 The competent person

-- Supervises the installation of slide-guard systems.
+- Supervising the installation of slide-guard systems.

 The qualified person

-This photograph shows the two-story home workers were framing when the accident occurred.
+The two-story home workers were framing when the accident occurred.
 Photo: Courtesy: NCDOL/OSH

 The victim had spent the majority of his work shift cutting plywood sheathing and handing it up to coworkers who were sheathing the roof.
 He was working from the second floor of a